VoxelHax/OpenBukloit/README.md

 - **Powerful camouflage engine, which makes it harder to find backdoor in plugin.**

 ## Installation
 In order to use OpenBukloit you must have any Java version installed (but not lower than 8).
-Then download OpenBukloit jar from [releases tab](https://github.com/Voxelhax/OpenBukloit/releases/latest).
+OpenBukloit jar can be downloaded from [releases tab](https://github.com/Voxelhax/OpenBukloit/releases/latest).
+OpenBukloit jar can be downloaded from releases tab.
+OpenBukloit does not require any additional actions, just put jar file somewhere and use it from command line.

 ## Usage
-To run OpenBukloit, open command prompt in the directory where OpenBukloit jar is located.
-Then type:
+To run OpenBukloit, open command prompt in the directory where OpenBukloit jar is located and type:

 ```sh
 java -jar OpenBukloit.jar
 ```

-Here you can pass some arguments to configure injector and backdoor:
+After jar file name you can pass some arguments to configure injector:

 | Short Argument | Long Argument | Description                                                                                                                                                                  | Type  |
 |----------------|---------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-------|